lucychoi1215/Intro-to-Interactive-Media/FinalProject/readme.md

 Final Project Proposal for Lucy and Chunxiao

 **1.Project description**
-- The project is going to have two parts: a box with mounted grid-touchpads and laptop screen display preferably projected onto a (screen on a ) wall.
+- The project is to simulate a game console using a touchpad-like controller with sensors and arduino and processing program on a laptop.
+- The controller is a box with mounted grid-touchpads.
 There are going to be 16 touchpad buttons mounted onto one side of the box.
-Underneath each touchpad grid there’s going to be a push button and an led.
-The projected display will show a user interface to start a quick response game.
-Multiple buttons will be lit randomly and the user will have to click the lit buttons within a given time.
-A song will be played in the background and warning sound effects will be generated if wrong button pressed/ button not pressed within given time limit.
-Points will be given for valid clicks.
+Underneath each touchpad grid there’s going to be a push button and an led. (see rough sketch below).
+- We are planning to implement a rhythm game using processing. (example :https://www.youtube.com/watch?v=kGzm4f35x_s) Multiple buttons will be lit randomly and the user will have to click the lit buttons within a given time.
+Points will be given for valid clicks and warning sound will be generated for wrong clicks.The will be a song being played in the background.
+As the game proceeds, the frequency and the speed of playback of the BGM will increase to increase the difficulty.
 If the user can reach a certain point threshold within a certain number of mistakes, he or she wins the game and gains access to a hidden mode.
+- If time permits, we’ll also implement another game where players will be provided 8 pairs of pictures for several seconds.
+After the pictures are hidden, they’ll need to use the buttons on the touchpad to pair up the pictures.
+This can be an entry level game for the players before they proceed to the rhythm game described above.
 - Hidden mode:  the mounted grid-touchpads light up in different colors.
 The winner gets to select a maximum of 5 colors by pressing the touchpads with corresponding colors.
 This adds onto a particle-system drawing where each of the colored grid touchpad they press input a single particle of a corresponding color onto the canvas.
 To put it more simply, it’s a ‘hall of fame’ but in a more abstract way.
 In the end, there will be an artwork where all the winners’ inputs are presented as one.
+- Touchpad will be about 4 in. by 4 in. big

 Example of particle-system:https://www.openprocessing.org/sketch/773983